 Obviously, candles are for life, not just for Christmas, but they truly come into their own during the festive season.
 Don't scrimp - litter your tables, fireplaces and alcoves with them and you will be rewarded.
 The final effect is nothing short of spectacular...

 3. OH CHRISTMAS TREE

-Naturally during the colder months, you'll need something warm to keep you cosy on the day.
+Naturally, during the colder months, you'll need something warm to keep you cosy on the day.
 It's an excuse to purchase some lovely knitwear and you'll look ridiculously stylish a la bride Karen, who wears a Richard Nicoll silk slip and jumper combo.
-She remains one of our all time bridal style heros, and looked amazing on her winter wedding day which was planned by Knot & Pop and shot by The Curries.
+She remains one of our all-time bridal style heroes, and looked amazing on her winter wedding day which was planned by Knot & Pop and shot by The Curries.
 (Oh and THAT bouquet is by Pyrus).

 5. METALLIC RIBBON

 One of my favourite things about the winter season is embracing ribbon, especially gorgeous metallic ribbon.
 It adds a much-needed touch of light and shimmer to a bouquet that is foliage based, rather than filled with blooms.
 Ask your florist to use thick ribbon, double up on the amount AND keep the length to really make an impact.

 Trust me, if you're having a winter wedding, a mulled wine (or cider) and hot chocolate bar will go down a treat.
 Wedding days can be long for guests and it's nice to make sure they are feeling well looked after to keep spirits high.
 Plus these gorgeous drinks stations help you to decorate your venue, making them both pretty and practical.
 Discuss ideas with your caterers to make things simple, you don't want to be warming up milk or wine on your wedding day, so while you can DIY the set-up, make sure someone else is responsible for the serving on the day.